That's the last of Mercury retrograde! 2022's final helping is right around the corner, just after the holidays.

 Life might seemingly go a bit haywire during Mercury’s backward motion, so beat any fiascos to the punch, particularly those that are tech-related.

-"[Buy] extra iCloud storage space, a USB drive or additional gigabytes," Simmons suggests.
+"[Buy] extra iCloud storage space, a USB drive or additional gigabytes," Simmons says.
 "Gotta start prepping to save all of your important work!
 Write down your passwords to easily get in and out of your logins."

 Speaking of work, you'll want to make sure you're not tackling something new that can potentially throw your workflow off-kilter.